Struct optee_utee::object::DataFlag

 The object is opened with the read access right.
 This allows the

-Trusted Application to call the function TEE_ReadObjectData
+Trusted Application to call the function TEE_ReadObjectData.

 sourcepub const ACCESS_WRITE: Self = _